avaneev/prvhash/README.md

 "intelligent", and the odds the mentioned program can produce such impulses, considering the program has no user input nor programmer's entropy, nor any logic (no constants, with all parameters initially set to zero).
 More specific
 observations: 1.
-All final values are shift-or compositions of 1-bit "random" values, in fact representing a common 16-bit PCM sampled signal (shift-2 auto-correlation equals 0.4-0.44 approximately), but obtained in a "dot-matrix printer" way; 2.
-The orange graph is only slightly longer before a repeat (common to PRNGs) despite larger `PH_HASH_COUNT`, at the same time both graphs are seemingly time-aligned; 3.
-PRNG periods of 1-bit return values on both runs are aligned to 16 bits, to produce repeating sequences "as is", without any sort of 16-bit value range skew; 4.
-The orange graph is produced from an order-reversed shift-or, but with the same underlying algorithm;
-5. So far, no other combinations of "reading" parameters produce anything as "intelligent" as these graphs (but there may be another yet-to-be-decoded, similar or completely different, information available); 6.
+All final values are shift-or compositions of 1-bit values, in fact representing a common 16-bit PCM sampled signal (shift-2 auto-correlation equals 0.4-0.44 approximately), but obtained in a "dot-matrix printer" way; 2.
+The orange graph is only slightly longer before a repeat (common to PRNGs) despite larger `PH_HASH_COUNT`; at the same time both graphs are seemingly time-aligned; 3.
+Periods of 1-bit return values on both runs are aligned to 16 bits, to produce repeating sequences "as is", without any sort of 16-bit value range skew; 4.
+The orange graph is produced from an order-reversed shift-or, but with the same underlying algorithm; 5.
+So far, no other combinations of "reading" parameters produce anything as "intelligent" as these graphs (but there may be another yet-to-be-decoded, similar or completely different, information available); 6.
 From drumming musician's (or an experienced DSP engineer's) point of view, the graph represents impulses taken from two electric drum pads: a snare drum (oscillatory) and a bass drum (shift to extremum).
 7. Most minor oscillations on the graph are similar to sinc-function-generated maximum-phase "pre-ringing" oscillations that are known in DSP engineering field.
-8. PRNG period of the blue graph is 255; orange is 273.
+8. Period of the blue graph is 255; orange is 273.

 In author's opinion, the program "reads data" directly from the entropy pool which is "embedded" into mathematics from its inception, like any mathematical